-The theme of the 2017 Juried Exhibition is “Resonance”
+The theme of the 2018 Juried Exhibition is “Essence”

 The mission of the Annual Juried Arts at the Port is to showcase contemporary regional fine art to a large Festival audience.
 The exhibition will show a range of work from artists working in both 2D and 3D, selected by our prestigious Juror.
-In 2016, this popular exhibition had visitors from over 90 Washington cities, multiple states and foreign countries.
+This popular exhibition attracts visitors from throughout Washington, multiple states and foreign countries.

 All applications are to be completed through CaFÉ (CallforEntry.org).
 The application fee is $35 and is non-refundable.
 Artists must submit images of three to six works (all work must be for sale).